 Kids and pets:

 - Drop off your kids at their babysitter’s.
-Remember things like: special blankets, pillows, nighttime toys, books, sound machines, extra soothers, treat money.
-Plus maybe a family picture … I wonder if this would help with missing you, or make it worse?
+Remember things like special blankets, pillows, and nighttime toys.
+Books, sound machines, extra soothers, and treat money.

 - Water those houseplants!